withastro/docs/src/pages/en/guides/server-side-rendering.md

 ## Enabling SSR in Your Project

-To enable SSR features during development, add the `output: server` configuration option:
+To get started, enable SSR features during development with the `output: server` configuration option:

     ```js ins={5}
     // astro.config.mjs